Cindy Farquhar: Education

 Farquhar completed a Bachelor of Human Biology (UA) in 1979 and a Bachelor of Medicine/Bachelor of Surgery at the University of Auckland in 1982.
 The following year she completed a Postgraduate Diploma of Obstetrics and Medical Gynaecology (UA), and Part 1 Member at the Royal College of Obstetricians and Gynaecologists.
 In 1986 Farquhar completed Part 2 Member Royal College of Obstetricians and Gynaecologists.
-In 1991 she became a Fellow of the Royal New Zealand College of Obstetricians & Gynaecologists and in 1998 became a Fellow of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists when they amalgamated.
+In 1991 she became a Fellow of the Royal New Zealand College of Obstetricians & Gynaecologists and completed her doctoral thesis on the management of chronic pelvic pain in women.
+In 1998 Farquhar became a Fellow of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists when they amalgamated.
 In 1992 she completed Doctor of Medicine (UA), followed in 1998 by a Certificate in Reproductive Endocrinology & Infertility (Sub-specialization) at the Royal Australian and New Zealand College of Obstetrics & Gynaecology.
 In 2003 Farquhar became a Fellow of the Royal College of Obstetricians and Gynaecologists and gained a Masters in Public Health (1st UA).

 Cochrane

 Farquhar is the Co-ordinating Editor of Cochrane Gynaecology and Fertility, which she established in 1996 and is one of 52 Review Groups of Cochrane.
 The aim of the group is to produce high quality systematic reviews of menstrual disorders and subfertility, including premenstrual syndrome, menorrhagia, menopause, cycling disorders and pelvic pain, which are published on the Cochrane Library.
-The group is funded by the New Zealand Ministry of Health as well as external funding grant organizations.
+The group is funded by the New Zealand Ministry of Health as well as external funding grant organisations.

 Her roles within Cochrane have been extensive and include being a member of the steering group (the governance body for Cochrane) from 1996 to 1998, of which she was the co-chair; she has been a member of the Cochrane Library Oversight Committee from 2010 to 2013; chair of the Funding Arbitration Committee since 2013; and was a member of the Co-ordinating Editors Executive since 2005.

 Farquhar is also the co-director of the New Zealand Cochrane Branch of the Australasian Cochrane Centre, which promotes the use of the Cochrane Library and provides training to New Zealand review authors.
 The Branch successfully negotiated a national licence in 2006 and in 2013 New Zealand had the highest number of Cochrane first authors per head of population in the world.

 In addition to this, Farquhar is the mentoring Co-ordinating Editor of Cochrane Sexually Transmitted Infections (STI) at the National University of Colombia in Bogota, Colombia.
 This review group is the first one in Cochrane to be based in a low- or middle-income country and has been successful in capacity building.

 As of September 2018, Farquhar is the Senior Editor of the Cochrane Long Term Conditions and Ageing 1 Network.